-The BGRR's research capacity was replaced and surpassed in 1965 by the High Flux Beam Reactor (HFBR).
-The HFBR was used solely for scientific research and provided neutrons for experiments in materials science, chemistry, biology, and physics.
+The High Flux Beam Reactor (HFBR) was in operation from 1965 through 1996.
+The facility was used solely for scientific research and provided neutrons for experiments in materials science, chemistry, biology, and physics.
 For more than 30 years, the HFBR was one of the premier neutron beam reactors in the world.
-In 1997, workers discovered that a leak in the HFBR spent fuel storage pool had been releasing tritium to the groundwater (see SER, Volume II for further details).
-In November 1999, the Secretary of Energy decided that the HFBR would be permanently shut down.
-With input from the community, a final Record of Decision was approved outlining the remedy for HFBR's permanent decontamination and dismantling (D&D).
-To date, completed actions include the removal and disposal of HFBR fuel and primary coolant, shipment of equipment for reuse at other facilities, cleanup and transfer of the Cold Neutron Facility for reuse, dismantling of ancillary buildings in the HFBR complex, removal and disposal of the reactor control rod blades and beam plugs, draining and isolation of all utility piping penetrating the reactor building, and rendering all former hazardous material storage tanks permanently out of service.
-Near-term actions include the continued dismantling of the remaining ancillary buildings and removal of contaminated underground utilities and piping.
-In 2010, all water, steam, and sanitary utilities serving the HFBR were terminated outside the building and the building entered a period of low energy, long-term surveillance and maintenance.
+In late 1996, workers discovered that a leak in the HFBR spent fuel storage pool had been releasing tritium to the groundwater (see SER, Volume II for further details).
+The reactor was shut down for routine maintenance at the time of the discovery and was never restarted.
+In November 1999, DOE decided that the HFBR would be permanently shut down.
+With input from the community, a final Record of Decision was approved outlining the remedy for the HFBR's permanent decontamination and decommissioning (D&D).
+To date, completed actions include the removal and disposal of HFBR fuel and primary coolant, shipment of equipment for reuse at other facilities, cleanup and transfer of the Cold Neutron Facility for reuse, dismantling of ancillary buildings, removal and disposal of the reactor control rod blades and beam plugs, draining and isolation of all utility piping penetrating the reactor building, and rendering all former hazardous material storage tanks permanently out of service.
+Starting in 2010, the HFBR entered a period of long-term surveillance and maintenance.
 During this period, the building will remain unheated and electrical services will only be energized during periodic inspections.
 The HFBR will remain in this state for 65 years to permit decay of remaining radioactivity within the reactor.
 At the end of the low-energy period, D&D of the reactor will continue.